kiprenko/decision-makers/README.md

 The example is shown for the first [decision-maker-1.py](decision-maker-1.py), but both scripts work in the same way.<br/>
-Use `python decision-maker-1.py 'your-data-file.csv'` to run the script.<br/>
+Use the next command to run the script.<br/>
+ `python decision-maker-1.py 'your-data-file.csv'`
 When the application is running, you will see such menu:

 `Available strategies:`<br/>